Rare Gem Collection

-Auction Update for Alex Guide 2021
+Auction Update For Alex Guide 2021

 Alexandrites from Brazil have become an elusive gemstone.
 Close observation of Alexandrite Auctions, and price history show that the price continues to rise, while supply further decreases.
 Part of the reason for the diminishing availability is due to COVID mining restrictions.
 While Brazil faces COVID, Alexandrite mining has been cautious due to Government oversight.
 The limited conditions for mining make retrieving new Alexandrites from Brazil extremely difficult.
+The lack of Brazilian Alexandrites over 4 carats is further apparent from a careful look at Sotheby and Christie’s Auctions in the year:

 2.86 ct Alexandrite Ring (Brazil Origin).